 Late 2001 also saw the first of what were standout concerts with his old friends Kevin Johnson (who wrote Rock’n Roll I Gave You All The Best Years of My Life) and Doug Ashdown (Winter In America).
 A sell out crowd at Sydney’s Basement and a standing ovation said it all – “Their artistic and intelligent acoustic alchemy had a capacity house singing, stamping and tingling beyond the witching hour.
 A night indelibly imprinted”, said Glenn A. Baker.

 In 2005, in conjunction with Andrew Pattison, who established Melbourne’s premier acoustic venue the Troubadour, he brought to Australia and shared the bill with the wonderful US singer/songwriter Danny O’Keefe.
 The concert crowds reinforced his belief that there was still a sizeable, enthusiastic audience in Australia for acoustic music of depth, conviction and real quality.

 Mike was, for 6 years, a senior tutor at the CMAA Country Music Academy in Tamworth and is a Senior Visiting Fellow at the Australian International Conservatorium of Music where he taught a course in song writing.
 Ironically, after many, many years his original training as a school teacher is being put to good use once again and his song writing workshops have become an important part of his creative life.

-Now, in 2011, he’s back doing concerts, renewing old friendships and playing extensively.
-As a performer he just seems to get better with time and it is a tribute to his talent that many in his audiences have been coming to see him sing for well over 35 years.
 Reviewing one of Mike’s Troubadour performances for the Melbourne Age some years ago journalist Paul Speelman wrote, “McClellan is a national asset”.
-His new CD, If only for a moment… will only add to his illustrious history as one of our finest singer songwriters.
+His 2011 CD, If only for a moment… only added to his reputation as one of our finest singer songwriters.
 Dancing In The Rain, has further enhanced what is already an exceptional body of work from this legendary performer.